 - The United States often addresses and treats both of these issues, addiction, and mental illness, separately and in different healthcare systems.
-Primary care physicians tend to deal with more mental health issues while addiction is addressed by a number of different types of healthcare practitioners.
+Primary care providers tend to deal with more mental health issues while addiction is addressed by a number of different types of treatment providers.
 Neither group really has the expertise to deal with both comprehensively and successfully in many cases.

 While barriers to treatment for comorbid issues exist, there are treatment centers that are at the forefront of treating co-occurring disorders.
 Treatment for co-occurring disorders does work and thousands have found they are able to recover from addiction and manage their mental illness.

 If you or someone you love has both a mental illness and addiction issues, Futures Recovery Healthcare can help.
-Utilizing evidence-based therapies with medical and addiction treatment professionals, Futures has helped so many recover from co-occurring disorders.
+Utilizing evidence-based therapies with medical and addiction treatment professionals, Futures has helped so many recover from comorbid conditions and improve their quality of life.
 We want to help you too.